rasodu/AspnetCoreOnHerokuSample/eng/req/PRODUCTBACKLOG.md

 ### Implemented
 - Create initial implementation of the project based on Ikechi Michael's [article](https://blog.devcenter.co/deploy-asp-net-core-2-0-apps-on-heroku-eea8efd918b6) to deploy Asp.net Core app with docker on Heroku.
-- Enable CD on git push for the project.
-  - Heroku's built in functionality to create new deployment seems most strait forward.
-Looks like the will be work for long time without breaking and is very easy to get started with.
-  - We had looked at doing CD by pushing image from Azure DevOps CD pipeline.
-But we decided to not take that route.
-The primary reason was that it required configuration done using the UI tool.
-There doesn't seem to be way to put those steps in config file and committing the configuration to repository, like you can do with Azure DevOps CI.
 - Add a way to easily add release tasks.
 - DB migration on new release.
 We will use PostgreSQL as default DB.
   - Options